Christian Jakob Kraus

 Christian Jakob Kraus (/de/; 27 July 1753 - 25 August 1807) was a German comparative and historical linguist.

 Biography

-A native of Osterode (East Prussia), Kraus studied at the universities of Königsberg and Göttingen.
-In 1782 he became a professor of practical philosophy and cameralism in Königsberg.
+A native of Osterode, Kraus studied at the universities of Königsberg and Göttingen.
+In 1782 he became a professor of practical philosophy and cameralism at Königsberg.
 A student of Immanuel Kant, Kraus was famous for importing the ideas of Adam Smith into the German academic scene.
 He was also a librarian of the Königsberg Public Library from 1786 to 1804.
 Kraus encouraged the East Prussian officials and nobility to improve rural conditions in the province; some of his ideas were later adapted in the era of Prussian reforms.
 Kraus died in Königsberg in 1807.